aro-tech/interface-it/README.md

 ##Roadmap and future directions:

-###v0.8.0
+###v1.0.0

+ * Provide statistics on generated code (number of methods and constants, etc.)
  * Emit error message if no delegate methods found in delegate class
  * Emit error message if class is not found in source archive
- * Fix issue w/ parameterized constant type (e.g. Answer<Object> in Mockito)
  * Create output directory if it doesn't exist

-###v1.0.0

- * Provide statistics on generated code (number of methods and constants, etc.)

 ###future